Rabios/raylua/README.md

 ### Using this on cherry

-raylua also available as package for [cherry](https://github.com/Rabios/cherry), And it's easy to install and setup!
+raylua is also available as package for [cherry](https://github.com/Rabios/cherry), And it's easy to install and setup!

 ```
 cherry new D:\cherry-raylua-game